SAP/luigi/docs/luigi-ux-features.md

 * Set the [**header.responsiveShellbarPaddings**](general-settings.md#headerresponsiveshellbarpaddings) parameter to `true` to make the Shellbar responsive for different screen sizes.

-* Define a custom height for the top navigation/Shellbar by providing a single CSS variable To do so, simply add the code below to the top of your `index.html`.
+* Define a custom height for the top navigation/Shellbar by providing a single CSS variable.
+To do so, simply add the code below to the top of your `index.html`.
 The default height is `--luigi__shellbar--height: 2.75rem`:

 ```html
     :root {